HelenMao/MAG-Edit/README.md

 - [x] Release MAG-Edit paper and project page
 ## :video_game: MAG-Edit Implementation
 ### Preparation
-Our method is tested using cuda12.0, fp16 of accelerator and xformers on a single A100 or 3090.
+Our method is tested using cuda12.0 on a single A100 or 3090.
 The preparation work mainly includes downloading the pre-trained model and configuring the environment.

 ```bash